 Semester-I

-ELEC ELECTIVE - I RURAL ECONOMICS
+ELECTIVE - I RURAL ECONOMICS

 CourseCode:23PECE12 Hrs/Week:5 Hrs/Semester:75 Credits:3

-- 3. To understand rural economic development in India - 4.
-To know about the Rural Empowerment Programs initiated by Government of India
+- To understand rural economic development in India To know about the Rural Empowerment Programs initiated by Government of India

-No. Course Outcomes K-Levels CO1 Define and describe of the nature and scope of rural economics.
+No. Upon Completion of this course, the Students will be able K-Levels CO1 Define and describe of the nature and scope of rural economics.
 K1 CO2 Discuss the theories of rural development and rural resources.
 K2 CO3 Demonstrate the occupational structure of rural economy. К3 CO4 To organize, examine and evaluate rural poverty and unemployment.
 K4 CO5 Recommend the rural empowerment programs.
 K5